andorsk/awesome-decentralized-community/readme.md

 - [Penn Blockchain Conference](https://www.pennblockchain.com/) : Seeks to
   bridge the gap between academia and industry in the pursuit of building and using decentralized systems
+- [Identity Week Amsterdam](https://www.terrapinn.com/exhibition/identity-week/index.stm) :  Conference and exhibition bringing together the brightest minds in the identity sector to promote innovation, new thinking, and more effective identity solutions.

 ## Hackathons